Clifford Birdinground

-Clifford Birdinground is an American politician and member of the Crow Nation of Montana.
-Birdinground served as the Chairman of the Crow Nation from 2000 to 2002.
+Clifford Birdinground is an American politician and member of the Crow Tribe of Montana.
+Birdinground served as the Chairman of the Crow Tribe from 2000 to 2002.

 Birdinground's predecessor, former Chairwoman Clara Nomee, was indicted in 1997 convicted of felony theft of tribal land in September 1998.
 However, her conviction to did not prohibit her from holding tribal office.
 She ran for re-election for a sixth term in 2000.
 However, Birdinground won the May 2000 election, defeating Nomee with 67% of the vote.

 Birdinground took office in 2000.
 Upon taking office, Birdinground canceled all deals and transactions made by the Nomee administration following her 1997 indictment.
 He also fired approximately 130 tribal government employees.